gmc-code/PC-Python/docs/python_files/json_files.rst

     :param json: a JSON object

-    | Returns a string from a json object
+    | Save a json object to a file

 | Use the syntax below for pretty printing: